Q:What to do if Outlook is not opening?

 v.
 Find the .pst file you want to repair and click the open button

 viii.
 As a precaution, tick the Make a backup of scanned file before repairing then click the repair button.

 Once you click the repair button, the Outlook Inbox Repair Tool will scan and repair the .pst file for the email account with problems.

 Once the repair is completed, you should launch Outlook to confirm if all the issues with the account have been resolved.

 An out-of-date antivirus program may sometimes cause errors when you try to start Outlook as there may be compatibility issues between your antivirus program and Outlook.
-Sometimes, the issue may be due to the fact that a file that you are trying to open has been infected with a virus and your antivirus program has been unable to remove it.
+Sometimes, the issue may be because a file that you are trying to open has been infected with a virus and your antivirus program has been unable to remove it.

 In these instances, the best option is to update your Anti-virus software.
 Please note that turning-off your Anti-virus software to troubleshoot Outlook errors should always be the last resort as it can always leave your system vulnerable to multiple threats.